michael-gee/wikipedia-search/README.md

 # wikipedia-search
 Wikipedia Search Application that takes a user search input and returns list of related wikipedia pages.

-I used HTML/CSS/Javascript/jQuery along with communicating with Wikipedia's API in this project along with Google Fonts and Font-Awesome Icons CDN.
+This application was focused on communicating with Wikipedia's API and using up to date CSS features (like flexbox) to optimize the look and functionality of the project.
+HTML5/CSS3/JavaScript/jQuery were the languages/libraries used in this project.

 GitHub link is here: https://michaelgee22.github.io/wikipedia-search/index.html